-- Subsection i.
-Students who did not meet the qualifications to have their name placed on the ballot, or did not submit the appropriate forms to the Elections Commission at the Nomination Convention, shall be eligible to declare a write-in candidacy. - Subsection ii.
-A prospective write-in candidate must schedule a private information session with the Elections Commission, at which time the necessary paperwork shall be supplied and submitted if they wish to be considered a declared write-in candidate.
-The candidate may begin their campaign immediately once all paperwork has been properly filed.
-The Elections Commission shall forward the candidate to Student Activities to receive academic and disciplinary clearance, but the campaign may proceed on a tentative basis until this clearance is received. - Subsection iii.
-Write-in campaigns shall be entitled to all rights and privileges, and subject to all applicable rules and campaign policies, as any balloted candidate's campaign. - Subsection iv.
+Students who did not meet the qualifications to have their name placed on the ballot, or did not submit the appropriate forms to the Elections Commission at the Nomination Convention, shall be eligible to declare a write-in candidacy.

+A prospective write-in candidate must contact the Elections Commission, at which time the Elections Commissioner shall schedule a private information session and complete all necessary paperwork with the prospective write-in candidate.
+The Elections Commissioner is required to meet with all prospective write-in candidates up until 24 hours before the opening of the voting period.
+The Elections Commission shall send relevant information about the candidate to Student Activities to receive academic and disciplinary clearance, but the campaign may proceed on a tentative basis until this clearance is received.

+Write-in campaigns shall be entitled to all rights and privileges, and subject to all applicable rules and campaign policies, as any balloted candidate's campaign.

 Students may not run a write-in campaign if they have not officially declared write-in candidacy with the Elections Commission; doing so constitutes an ethical violation, and may be punishable by disqualification from election, if determined by a formal hearing.
-Fake or mock campaigns that do not demonstrate any intent to directly elect a qualified student into an electable position shall not invoke any penalty. - Subsection v.
+Fake or mock campaigns that do not demonstrate any intent to directly elect a qualified student into an electable position shall not invoke any penalty.

 Students that do not declare a write-in candidacy, but whom are elected by receiving a plurality of 10 percent of the votes in their race (a "spontaneous election"), shall be contacted by the Elections Commission to verify their intent to take office, and must also receive clearance by Student Activities as being in good academic and disciplinary standing so that they may qualify to serve in their office.
 In the event of a tie, the seat shall be considered vacant.